-Think back 10 years, when the WWW, as we know it today, was only a year old.
-The fact is that a year is a long time in the digital space - and to freeze regulations for 4-5 years is to stick one's head in the sand, as if changes in technology and/or consumer preferences can be programmed on a computer.
-But there is a problem: Except in George Orwell's 1984, this is not a good description of how technology evolves or people behave.
+Think back 10 years, when the Web, as we know it today, was only a year old.
+The fact is that a year is a long time in the digital space - and to freeze regulations for 4-5 years is to stick one's head in the sand, as if changes in technology and/or consumer preferences can be programmed on a computer or fit to a parliamentary schedule.